A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Lattice-based path planner

 \subsection{Efficiency improvements and online path planning}

 To improve the online planning time, the set of motion primitives $\pazocal P$ is reduced using the reduction technique presented in~\cite{CirilloIROS2014}.
-A motion primitive $m_i\in \pazocal P$ with stage cost $J(m_i)$ is removed if its state transition \mbox{$z[k+1]=f_p(z[k],m_i)$} in free-space can be obtained by a combination of the other motion primitives in $\pazocal P$ with a combined total stage cost $J_{comb}$ that satisfies $J_{comb}\leq \eta J(m_i)$, where $\eta\geq 1$ is a design parameter.
+A motion primitive $m_i\in \pazocal P$ with stage-cost $J_p(m_i)$ is removed if its state transition \mbox{$z[k+1]=f_p(z[k],m_i)$} in free-space can be obtained by a combination of the other motion primitives in $\pazocal P$ with a combined total stage-cost $J_{\text{comb}}$ that satisfies $J_{\text{comb}}\leq \eta J_p(m_i)$, where $\eta\geq 1$ is a design parameter.
 This procedure can be used to reduce the size of the motion primitive set by choosing $\eta>1$, or by selecting $\eta = 1$ to verify that redundant motion primitives do not exist in $\pazocal P$.

 As previously mentioned, a heuristic function is used to guide the online search in the state lattice.
 The goal of the heuristic function is to perfectly estimate the cost-to-go at each vertex in the graph.
 In this work, we rely on a combination of two admissible heuristic functions: Euclidean distance and a free-space HLUT~\cite{knepper2006high}.
-The HLUT is generated using the techniques presented in~\cite{knepper2006high}.
-It is computed offline by solving several obstacle free path planning problems from all initial states $z_I\in\mathbb Z_d$ with position of the semitrailer at the origin, to all final states $z_G\in\mathbb Z_d$ with a specified maximum cut-off cost $J_{\text{cut}}$.
+The HLUT is generated offline using the techniques presented in~\cite{knepper2006high}.
+It is computed by solving several obstacle free path planning problems from all initial states $z_I\in\mathbb Z_d$ with position of the semitrailer at the origin, to all final states $z_G\in\mathbb Z_d$ with a specified maximum cut-off cost $J_{\text{cut}}$.
 As explained in~\cite{knepper2006high}, this computation step can be done efficiently by running a Dijkstra's algorithm from each initial state.
 During each Dijkstra's search, the optimal cost-to-come from explored vertices are simply recorded and stored in the HLUT.
 Moreover, in analogy to the motion primitive generation, the size of the HLUT is kept small by exploiting the position and orientation invariance properties of $\pazocal P$~\cite{knepper2006high,CirilloIROS2014}.
 The final heuristic function value used during the online graph search is the maximum of these two heuristics.
 As shown in~\cite{knepper2006high}, a HLUT significantly reduces the online planning time, since it takes the vehicle's nonholonomic constraints into account and enables perfect estimation of cost-to-go in free-space scenarios with no obstacles.